 This type of letter is going to be very different than what most job seekers are sending and what you’ve seen recommended online, and that’s often a plus.

-Now that you know how many words a cover letter should be, let’s talk about why I recommend this as the ideal length.
+Now that you know how many words a cover letter should be, let’s talk about why I recommend this as the ideal length, even though some career experts recommend your cover letter be longer.

 There are four things that happen when you keep your cover letter relatively short…